MicrosoftDocs/bi-shared-docs/docs/analysis-services/deployment/deploy-from-visual-studio-tabular.md

 ### Deploying to a Power BI Premium workspace

-When deployed the first time, a dataset is created in the workspace by using metadata from the model.bim.
-As part of the deployment operation, after the dataset has been created in the workspace from model metadata, processing to load data into the dataset from data sources **will fail**.
+When deployed the first time, a semantic model is created in the workspace by using metadata from the model.bim.
+As part of the deployment operation, after the model has been created in the workspace from model metadata, processing to load data into the model from data sources **will fail**.

 Processing fails because unlike when deploying to an Azure or SQL Server Analysis Server instance, where data source credentials are prompted for as part of the deployment operation, when deploying to a Premium workspace data source credentials cannot be specified as part of the deployment operation.
-Instead, after metadata deployment has succeeded and the dataset has been created, data source credentials are then specified in the Power BI Service in dataset settings.
-In the workspace, click **Datasets** > **Settings** > **Data source credentials** > **Edit credentials**.
+Instead, after metadata deployment has succeeded and the model has been created, data source credentials are then specified in the Power BI Service in semantic model settings.
+In the workspace, click **Semantic models** > **Settings** > **Data source credentials** > **Edit credentials**.

 > [!IMPORTANT]
 > During public preview, role memberships cannot be specified in the model project.
 If your model project fails to deploy, make sure there are no users specified in any roles.
-After the model has successfully deployed, specify users for dataset roles in the Power BI service.
+After the model has successfully deployed, specify users for model roles in the Power BI service.

 ::: moniker-end